HouseSigma: changing the game

 New cabinetry or paint colours are not captured with artificial intelligence.
 Even the smell of a home cannot be captured by the artificial intelligence of apps like HouseSigma.

-These home buying apps help people find, research and estimate sale prices or trends within areas.
+These home buying apps (HouseSigma, Zillow, Redfin, Zolo etc) help people find, research and estimate sale prices or trends within areas.
 They compile the same information that Realtors have access to, in different formats.
+Sometimes these sites can create what’s known as “paralysis by analysis”.

+There’s a fine line between basing decisions on facts and figures.
 You cannot just plug a certain number of bedrooms into an app and assume this is the market value based on the real estate listings it provides back.

-How do we feel about apps like this as Realtors?
+How do REALTORS® feel about HouseSigma?

 We’ve never believed in providing Guelph homes sales data in return for your information.
 In fact, if you want it just get in touch and we’ll send you what you want!

 These online property search tools also put pressure on Realtors and real estate boards to improve their game- which, frankly is a good thing.
+We encourage our clients to use these sites to come up with their own conclusions.
+But, then call us after you’ve done that and we’ll validate what you’ve determined and guide you in the right direction.

 This includes market prices, sold data and neighbourhood trends.
 The more educated a consumer is, the better decisions they will make.

-So what’s the role of a realtor?
+What’s the role of a REALTOR®?

 The role of a Realtor is not (and should never be) an order taker, or comparable provider like HouseSigma.
 The role of a Realtor should be:

-- a marketer- to ensure that they have a proper marketing mix and promote your home effectively
+• a marketer- to ensure that they have a proper marketing mix and promote your home effectively

-- a negotiator- ensuring that they’re working to get you the best deal, whether you’re a buyer or seller
+• a negotiator- ensuring that they’re working to get you the best deal, whether you’re a buyer or seller

-- to provide you the ins/ outs of a real estate contract and ensure that you have protected yourself legally- someone to explain common real estate terms
+• to provide you the ins/ outs of a real estate contract and ensure that you have protected yourself legally- someone to explain common real estate terms

 These opinions are not something an app can provide as easily, especially when you aren’t familiar with the market.